ndphillips/FFTrees/README.md

 ### Package updates

+1.1.7

+- Bug-fixes
+   - You can (and should!) now have a column of NAs for the criterion in test datasets to represent data where the criterion is unknown.

 1.1.6

 - Streamlined code to improve cohesion between functions.
 This may cause issues with FFTrees objects created with earlier versions of the package.
 They will need to be re-created.